sbearcsiro/switchjdk/README.md

 1. You can do with JDK numbers (1.4 thru 1.9), or Java numbers (5 thru 9).
 2. The script chooses the highest minor version of the JDK to use (say JDK 1.5.1 over 1.5.0).
 At the time of writing 9 is early access only, and I don't know what the numbers will look like for th real release until closer to that moment.
-3. There's a `--qiuet` or `-q` argument that stops it doing the final line.
+3. There's a `--quiet` or `-q` argument that stops it doing the final line.
+4. Regardless of whether you have Maven installed or not, switchjdk modifies the tiny `~/.maven_rc` file appropriately.
 4. I've not done any work for the OpenJDK varients of Java (Pull Requests accepted).
 5. There's an attempt to verify the outcomes, and fast fail if it didn't work.
 E.g. `switchjdk 5` on a new Mac will tell you that JDK 1.5 is really a symlink to JDK 6.